TrendingTechnology/reactgo.com-1/blog/gatsby-advanced-blog-tutorial/index.md

 }
 `
 ```
+Now you can see tags are rendered below on each post.

 ![gatsby post tags](./post-tag.png)

+---

 - [How to host a gatsby blog](https://reactgo.com/gatsbyblog/hostinggatsbysite/)
 - [Code repository](https://github.com/saigowthamr/gatsby-advanced-starter)
 - [View Demo ](http://gatsby-advanced-blog.surge.sh/)

+Happy coding...